 Folate has a dual effect on cancer, protecting against cancer initiation but facilitating progression and growth of preneoplastic cells and subclinical cancers, which are common in the population.
 Thus, a high folic acid intake may be harmful for some people.Smith AD, Kim YI, Refsum H. Is folic acid good for everyone?.
 Am J Clin Nutr.
 2008;87(3):517-533. doi:10.1093/ajcn/87.3.517

-- Cancer – this is a risk nobody wants to face.
+- Cancer – is a risk nobody wants to face.
 Many studies have shown a link between high-dose folic acid and cancer, especially, as with the above quote, in terms of promoting the growth of cancerous cells that are already in the body.

 - Cognitive Decline – like cancer, this seems to be a double-edged sword.
 See the quote below.

-- Diabetes and thyroid disease – two conflicting studies have shown associations between high folate status in pregnant mothers and metabolic syndrome or diabetes in the children.
+- Diabetes and thyroid disease – two conflicting studies have shown associations between high folate status in pregnant mothers and metabolic syndrome or diabetes in children.
 The results of each study are opposed to each other, and so inconclusive.
 (See this review article for more details).

-- Hypersensitivity like childhood allergies, eczema, and asthma – this is thought to be through the mechanism of DNA methylation.
+- Hypersensitivity like childhood allergies, eczema, and asthma – is thought to be through the mechanism of DNA methylation.

-- Autism, twinning, heart disease, mortality (that’s death), immune issues, neurological issues, and fertility problems – these have all been shown in various small studies without larger research studies to back them up.
+- Autism, twinning, heart disease, mortality (that’s death), immune issues, neurological issues, and fertility problems – have all been shown in various small studies without larger research studies to back them up.